armadillica/flamenco-worker-python/README.md

 - If you have a distributable zip file (see [Packaging for distribution](#packaging-for-distribution)) unzip it, `cd` into it, then run `./flamenco-worker` (or `flamenco-worker.exe` on Windows).

 - If you have a copy of the source files, run `pip3 install -e .` then run `flamenco-worker`.
+This requires Python 3.5.2 or newer.

 ## Configuration